T-Troll/alienfx-tools/README.md

 External mouses, keyboards and monitors are not supported yet, feel free to open an issue if you want to add support for it, but be ready to help with testing!

 ## Known issues
-- Some High-level (Dell) SDK functions doesn't work as designed.
+- Some High-level (Dell) SDK functions can not work as designed.
 This may be fixed in upcoming AWCC updates.
+It's not an `alienfx-cli` bug.
-- Hardware light effects breathing, spectrum, rainbow doesn't supported for older (v1-v3) devices.
+- Hardware light effects breathing, spectrum, rainbow doesn't supported for older (APIv1-v3) devices.
-- Hardware light effects didn't work with software light effects at the same time (hardware bug, "Update" command stop all effects).
+- Hardware light effects didn't work with software light effects at the same time for APIv4 (hardware bug, "Update" command stop all effects).
-- DirectX12 games didn't allow to access GPU or frame, so `alienfx-ambient` didn't work, and `alienfx-gui` can't handle GPU load for it correctly.
+- DirectX12 games didn't allow to access GPU or frame, so `alienfx-ambient` will not handle colors, and `alienfx-gui` can't handle GPU load for it correctly.
+- Using hardware power button, especially for events, can provide hardware light system acting slow right after color update! `alienfx-gui` will stop or switch to "Devices" tab with visible delay.
-- **WARNING!** Strongly recommended to stop AWCCService if you plan to use gui, haptics or ambient application.
-Keep it working can provide unexpected results, especially if you handle Power Button in gui app.
+- **WARNING!** Strongly recommended to stop AWCCService if you plan to use `alienfx-gui` application with "Power Button"-related features.
+Keep it working can provide unexpected results up to light system freeze (for APIv4).
-- **WARNING!** Using hardware power button, especially for events, can provide hardware light system freeze in rare situations!
-If lights are freezes, shutdown or hibernate you notebook (some lights can stay on after shutdown), disconnect power adapter and wait about 15 sec (or until lights turn off), then start it back.
 - **WARNING!** There are well-known bug in DirectX at the Hybrid graphics (Intel+Nvidia) notebooks, which can prevent `alienfx-ambient` from capture screen.
 If you have only one screen (notebook panel) connected, but set Nvidia as a "Preferred GPU" in Nvidia panel, please add `alienfx-ambient` with "integrated GPU" setting at "Program settings" into the same panel.
 It will not work at default setting in this case.
+- **WARNING!** In rare case light system freeze, shutdown or hibernate you notebook (some lights can stay on after shutdown), disconnect power adapter and wait about 15 seconds (or until all lights turn off), then start it back.

 ## Installation
 Download latest release archive or installer package from [here](https://github.com/T-Troll/alienfx-tools/releases).